-- 1. to explore what constitutes 'professionalism' in three health professions; - to identify how professional identity and an understanding of professionalism develop; - 3. to clarify what is perceived as professional and unprofessional behaviour, and the role of context in that perception; - 4. to identify indicators and analogues of professionalism which may inform quantitative data collection.
+- to explore what constitutes 'professionalism' in three health professions; - to identify how professional identity and an understanding of professionalism develop; - to clarify what is perceived as professional and unprofessional behaviour, and the role of context in that perception; and to identify indicators and analogues of professionalism which may inform quantitative data collection.

-To answer these questions, focus groups were carried out with three of the 15 professional groups regulated by the HPC - paramedics, podiatrists and occupational therapists.
-These were identified by the HPC as representing a range of the professional groups registered with the HPC.
-In 2009-2010 these groups represented 29% of registrants (7.3%, 6.2% and 15% respectively16), and over 40% (21.1%, 9.8% and 10.1%) of fitness to practise cases heard by the HPC17.
+To answer these questions, research with three of the fifteen professional groups regulated by the HPC - chiropodists / podiatrists, occupational therapists and paramedics was carried out.
+These were identified as representing a range of the professional groups registered with the HPC.
+In 2009 - 10 these groups represented 29 per cent of registrants (7.3%, 6.2% and 15% respectively)16, and over 40 per cent (21.1%, 9.8% and 10.1%) of fitness to practise cases heard by the HPC.17